pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 A few other metadata fields affect bibliography formatting:

-`link-citation`
+`link-citations`
-:   If true, citations will be
+:   If true, citations will be hyperlinked to the
-    hyperlinked to the corresponding bibliography entries
+    corresponding bibliography entries (for author-date and
-    (for author-date and numerical styles only).
+    numerical styles only).
+Defaults to false.

+`link-bibliography`
+:   If true, DOIs, PMCIDs, PMID, and URLs in bibliographies will
+    be rendered as hyperlinks.
+(If an entry contains a DOI, PMCID, PMID, or URL, but none of these fields are rendered by the style, then the title, or in the absence of a title the whole entry, will be hyperlinked.)
+Defaults to true.

 `lang`
 :   The `lang` field will affect how the style is localized,
-    for example in the translation of labels and the use of quotation marks.
-(For backwards compatibility,
+    for example in the translation of labels, the use of quotation marks, and the way items are sorted.
-    `locale` may be used instead of `lang`, but this use is deprecated.)
+    (For backwards compatibility, `locale` may be used instead of `lang`, but this use is deprecated.)

+    A BCP 47 language tag is expected:  for example, `en`, `de`, `en-US`, `fr-CA`, `ug-Cyrl`.
+The unicode extension syntax (after `-u-`) may be used to specify options for collation (sorting) more precisely.
+Here are some examples:

+    - `zh-u-co-pinyin` -- Chinese with the Pinyin collation.
+    - `es-u-co-trad` -- Spanish with the traditional collation (with `Ch` sorting after `C`).
+    - `fr-u-kb` -- French with "backwards" accent sorting (with `coté` sorting after `côte`).
+    - `en-US-u-kf-upper` -- English with uppercase letters sorting before lower (default is lower before upper).

 `notes-after-punctuation`
 :    If true (the default), pandoc will put footnote citations